InseeFr/Avionic/README.md

 - license
 - avionic.pdf : a french tutorial to learn how to use the programs
 - data from insee.fr that can be used for testing tuto_avionic.R
-- data from oecd.org that can be used for testing tuto_avionic.R
+- Unfortunately, data from OECD is too heavy to be uploaded here, if you want a R version of these tables, let me know, we'll work it out

 There is also a tutorial video here : https://www.youtube.com/watch?v=0zQVsNSFp3c&feature=youtu.be